Special Clinical Focus

 - Nuclear cardiology

-The Cardiology Department at Rudolfiner House in Vienna is divided into two institutes: on the one hand, there is the Institute for Non-invasive Cardiology and, on the other hand, the Institute for Invasive Cardiology and Angiography (blood vessel imaging).
+The Cardiology Department at Rudolfinerhaus in Vienna is divided into two institutes: on the one hand, there is the Institute for non-invasive Cardiology and, on the other hand, the Institute for Invasive Cardiology and Angiography (blood vessel imaging).

-A particular plus of the Cardiology Department at Rudolfiner House in Vienna is that, as a pioneering innovation, the doctors at Rudolfiner House have performed the catheter access via a blood vessel in the wrist from the beginning.
+A particular plus of the Cardiology Department at Rudolfinerhaus in Vienna is that, as a pioneering innovation, the doctors at Rudolfinerhaus have performed the catheter access via a blood vessel in the wrist from the beginning.
 This has the great advantage that the patients have markedly fewer vascular and bleeding complications.
 On the other hand, this technique makes the procedure more convenient since there is no need for long hospital stays or bed rest.